keuhdall/Lorentw/README.md

-# Lorentz
+# Lorenz
-A Lorentz attractor made with processing
+A Lorenz attractor made with processing